 A small world?

 New Zealand’s perennial opponents have been Australia, the so-called ‘home countries’ (England, Scotland, Wales and Ireland), France and South Africa.
-Although New Zealand has played 20 different opponents, the majority of games have been against these countries.
-By 2016 the All Blacks had a victory rate of 77% against all international opponents, the best result for any team.
+Although New Zealand has played 20 different opponents, the majority of games have been against these countries and the composite British and Irish Lions.
+By 2022 the All Blacks had a victory rate of 77% against all international opponents, the best record of any team.

-Until the 1970s international tours lasted several months, with many mid-week games against regional sides and a party of up to 30 players.
-The coming of jet travel and professionalisation of the game has led to shorter tours, with most of the games being internationals.
+Until the 1970s international tours lasted several months, with many midweek games against regional sides and a touring party of up to 30 players.
+The coming of jet travel and the professionalisation of the game led to shorter tours, with most of the games being internationals.

 The home countries

 When visiting New Zealand from 1930, the British and Irish sides formed a united Lions team.
 Following that initial tour, there were long Lions tours in 1950, 1959, 1966, 1971 (when the Lions won the series 2–1), 1977, 1983 and 1993, and shorter Lions tours in 2005 and 2017.
 Since 1963 there have been shorter tours by individual home countries to New Zealand.
-On these tours, at home and away, New Zealand have never been beaten by Scotland, or until 2016 by Ireland.
+On these tours, at home or away, New Zealand have never been beaten by Scotland, or until 2016 by Ireland.
 Wales beat the All Blacks in three out of their first four meetings, but have not won since 1953.
-By 2017 the All Blacks had played England 40 times and won 32 matches, with one drawn.
+By 2022 the All Blacks had played England 42 times and won 33 matches, with two drawn.
 They had won 26 of 37 matches against the Lions.

-Often playing a mercurial, unpredictable game, the French have always been dangerous opponents for the All Blacks, whom they have beaten twice in the world cup knock-out stage.
-By 2016 New Zealand had played France 57 times, with 44 victories.
+Often playing a mercurial, unpredictable game, the French have always been dangerous opponents for the All Blacks, whom they have beaten twice in the world cup knock-out stage and almost beat in the 2011 final.
+By 2022 New Zealand had played France 62 times, with 48 victories.